fzaiser/genfer/README.md

-### 3.3 Reproducing the plots from the paper (Fig. 7)
+### 3.7 Claim 5: Tradeoffs between the two semantics (Table 6, Fig. 7)

-Next, let's reproduce the plots from Fig. 7 in the paper.
+Next, let's reproduce the plots from Fig. 7 (Section 6.4) in the paper.
 To do this, run the following commands:

 ```shell